ItzNotABug/ghosler/README.md

 ### Testing Configurations

-Ghosler defaults to using a debug configuration file, `config.debug.json`, if it exists.
+Ghosler defaults to using a local configuration file, `config.local.json`, if it exists.
 The structure of this file is identical to that in [config.production.json](./configuration/config.production.json) file.

 **Local Builds:**